Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks

 Note that this is true for any terminating state $x$.
-Hence, every terminating state has the same expected number of distinct bounds, which grows with $m$, the number of uniformly collected trajectories. \end{theorem} \begin{proof} First, note that there are $\alpha\beta$ edges in $\mathcal{E}(x)$, as each trajectory of the $\lambda$ trajectories respecting Definition~\ref{def:alpha} can be paired with any of its $\beta$ compatible trajectories.
+Hence, every terminating state has the same expected number of upper bounds (with multiplicity), which grows with $m$, the number of uniformly collected trajectories. \end{proposition} \begin{proof} First, note that there are $\alpha\beta$ edges in $\mathcal{E}(x)$, as each trajectory of the $\lambda$ trajectories respecting Definition~\ref{def:alpha} can be paired with any of its $\beta$ compatible trajectories.
 Since there are $(K+1)$ parents of a given terminating state $x \in \mathcal{X}$, we get $\alpha\beta$ compatible pairs, and thus, $\alpha\beta$ edges in $G(x)$.

 Now, for an edge $e_i :=(\tau_i,\tau_j) \in \mathcal{E}(x)$, what is the probability that $\tau_i$ and $\tau_j$ appear at least once in the $m$ samples?
 Alternatively, one can frame this question as ``what is the probability that $e_i$ appears in the induced subgraph $G[W]$?'', where $W$ is set of trajectories that were sampled.